 The entire project was completed ahead of schedule and without disrupting any services.

-After a series of meetings with DSI, the customer gave us the opportunity to handle e-Rate requests.
+After a series of meetings, the customer gave us the opportunity to handle e-Rate requests.
 The customer wanted us to deliver to each school a certain amount of Cisco wireless equipment and to submit an invoice for each location.
-DSI completed the project, meeting all requirements on time, and made it easy for the customer to work with us.
-The success of this project led DSI to become one of the school system’s vendor of choice for future projects.
+We completed the project, meeting all requirements on time, and made it easy for the customer to work with us.
+The success of this project led DSI Tech to become one of the school system’s vendor of choice for future projects.